msjimc/Short-scripts/qsub/README.md

 |#$ -l h_vmem=8G|Request 8 Gb of RAM per processor/slot|
 |#$ -pe smp 10|Request the task has access to 10 processors/slots|

+When the jobs start they create a pair of files named after the script and the job ID number that appear in the current working directory.
+The files' name differ from each other by the presence of and 'e' or an 'o' after the job's ID number.
+The 'e' file contains any message normally written to the error out stream - typically error messages, while the 'o' file contains message normally written to the standard oupt stream - typically status messages.

 ## Comments on each qsub script file

 <hr />